u00cma1/Course-Project-Final-Repository/README.md

    4) Sponsor Page
    5) About Us Page

-Usage Instructions:

-Contributing to the project:
+Usage Instructions: The site should be used as eductional bootstrap example.
+The site has 5 pages that can be navigated to, to see different aspects of bootstrap in action.

 Credits: Author Chad Aufdenberg

-License:
+License: ecl-2.0